by Olga Maystruk, Designer and Brand Strategist, and

 Susie Edwards, Senior Risk Management Specialist

-In early September, a 34-year-old man was transported to the emergency department (ED) of a local hospital by EMS.
-The patient was experiencing shortness of breath and his blood pressure was 218/129 mm Hg.
+In early September, a 34-year-old man was brought to the emergency department (ED) by EMS.
+The patient had shortness of breath and his blood pressure was 218/129 mm Hg.
 The patient had prescriptions for four hypertension medications; however, he reported that he only took one of them.

 The patient was admitted to the ICU by a hospitalist.
 A chest x-ray and a CT scan ruled out pulmonary embolism but indicated pneumonia.
 The hospitalist diagnosed the patient with malignant hypertension and ordered further testing to rule out systemic scleroderma renal crisis.